Meatpackers Cautiously Reopen Plants Amid Coronavirus Fears

 A South Dakota pork processing plant took its first steps toward reopening Monday after being shuttered for over two weeks because of a coronavirus outbreak that infected more than 800 employees.

-As two departments opened at the Sioux Falls plant operated by Smithfield Foods, employees filed through a tent where they were screened for fever and other signs of COVID-19.
-Some said they felt Smithfield would protect their safety with measures aimed at preventing another virus outbreak, while others said they were not confident that infections could be halted in a crowded plant.
+Employees reporting for work in Smithfield Foods' ground pork department filed through a tent where they were screened for fever and other signs of COVID-19.
+Some said they felt the measures Smithfield has taken would protect them from another virus outbreak, while others were not confident that infections could be halted in a crowded plant.

-Lydia Toby, who works in the ground seasoned pork department, said she was “kind of worried” as she entered the plant before 6 a.m. for her first shift in over two weeks.
-The company met employees in her department Friday and explained they had installed dividers on the production line and would require everyone to wear masks.
+Lydia Toby said she was “kind of worried” as she entered the plant before 6 a.m. for her first shift in over two weeks.
+Managers met employees in her department Friday and explained they had installed dividers on the production line and would require everyone to wear masks.

+Democratic presidential candidate Joe Biden on Monday called meatpacking plants — along with nursing homes — “the most dangerous places there are right now."
+He called for greater protections for meatpacking workers, as well as a $13-an-hour pay premium.

+“They designate them as essential workers and then treat them as disposable,” Biden said, on a conference call about protecting essential workers, such as meatpacking workers, that was organized by the League of United Latin American Citizens.

-Virginia-based Smithfield is offering COVID-19 testing to all employees and their family members, according to a text message sent to employees and seen by The Associated Press.
+Virginia-based Smithfield is offering COVID-19 testing to all employees and their family members, according to a text message sent to employees.
 The message told employees to report to a local high school to be tested.
 It wasn't clear if testing was required before employees could return, and Smithfield didn't immediately respond to questions.

 About 250 employees were told to report to work on Monday, according to the union that represents them.
-The plant employees about 3,700 workers and produces roughly 5% of the nation's pork.
+The plant employs about 3,700 workers and produces roughly 5% of the nation's pork.

-Salaheldin Ahmed, who works in a department that has not yet reopened, said he was called in by plant management to look at changes in the plant.
+Salaheldin Ahmed, who works in a department that has not yet reopened, said he was called in by plant management to look at changes.

 “They fixed a lot of things,” he said, describing how workers would be spread apart where possible.

-According to a CDC report released Friday, more than 4,900 workers at meat and poultry processing facilities have been diagnosed with the coronavirus, including 20 who died.
-Some states didn’t provide data, so the actual count is believed to be higher.
-The actual number of COVID-19 infections is also thought to be far higher than the number of confirmed because many people have not been tested and studies suggest people can be infected without feeling sick.
+A Centers for Disease Control and Prevention report Friday said more than 4,900 workers at meat and poultry processing facilities have been diagnosed with the coronavirus, including 20 who died.
+Not all states provided data.

-The CDC researchers said plant workers may be at risk for a number of reasons, including difficulties with physical distancing and hygiene and crowded living and transportation conditions.
-They suggested that disinfection be enhanced and that workers get regular screening for the virus, more space from co-workers and training materials in their native languages.
+The CDC researchers cited risks including difficulties with physical distancing and hygiene, and crowded living and transportation conditions.
+They suggested enhanced disinfection and that workers get regular screening for the virus, more space from co-workers and training materials in their native languages.
 Many meatpacking employees are immigrants; a CDC report on the Smithfield outbreak found that employees there spoke about 40 different languages.

-The United Food and Commercial Workers union, which represents roughly 80% of beef and pork workers and 33% of poultry workers nationwide, has called for stricter measures than the CDC recommendations, including mandating that workers be spaced six feet apart on production lines.
+The United Food and Commercial Workers union, which represents most beef and pork workers and about one-third of poultry workers nationwide, has called for stricter measures than the CDC's, including mandating that workers be spaced 6 feet apart on production lines.
 It has appealed to governors for help enforcing worker safety rules.
 The union also wants to get rid of waivers that allow some plants to operate at faster speeds.

 As plants warily reopen or others operate at diminished capacity with many workers staying home sick or in fear, it's unclear Trump's order will guarantee an unbroken supply of meat.